shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 ### Jingle Bell of Holding

+0.1lb

 This bell jingles like a normal jingle bell, but with a lower pitch.
 As an object interaction, you may stow 1 item in the jingle bell.
 While holding an item, its jingle has a higher pitch.
 As an object interaction, you may retrieve 1 item from the jingle bell.
+When you retrieve an equippable object from it, you may equip it in the same free action.

 The jingle bell has a max capacity of 1 item.
 Its weight doesn’t change when you put an item inside it.
 Otherwise, it works like a Bag of Holding.

+Alternatively, you can store up to 100gp in a jingle bell as “1 item”.
+When you retrieve it, you may retrieve a portion of the gold instead of all of it.
+When the jingle bell has gp in it, it jingles sound like coin clinks.

 ### Scheninsel Peninsula Map

+0.1lb

 A magic map of the peninsula.
 While holding it, you can give it commands to update itself using information that you have.

 ### Sleigh Harness

+3lb

 This harness fits over your back and allows you to quickly connect and disconnect from the sleigh.
 While within 20ft of the sleigh, you can use an action to connect to it.
 You may disconnect as an action.
 While connected: